Senior Dogs: Proper Care and What to Expect

 Of course, your main concern should be any medical issues.
 After all, this is may be something that is out of your control and needs medical attention.
 If this is the case, you would need to contact your vet straight away.

 It isn’t uncommon for your dog to become very set in their ways – some may call it stubbornness!
+When it comes to older dog care though, this may present itself in an increased sensitivity to the weather and their sight or hearing abilities may decrease.

-Their sensitivity to the weather may increase and their sight or hearing abilities may decrease.
 This means that they may rely on you more than usual as a sense of security, maybe even resulting in a form of separation anxiety.

-Their ability to deal with change also decreases and they learn to feel secure with their daily routines – this is why it is important to keep doing what you normally would with them.
 If you need to make changes to any major part of their day or normal daily routine, slowly introduce this change so to not confuse your dog.
 The chances are, they may not even notice the change this way.

-Senior Dog Tips - What exactly can you do to help?
+How to care for old dogs - What exactly can you do to help?

 The most important thing for you to do in order to help your senior dog is to love them the same as you always have.
 Don’t make a fuss and give them more attention than they are used to – this could make them more dependent on you than they need to be.
 Don’t show them any less attention as you may confuse them and they may develop a form of depression or separation anxiety.